 So long as you aren't trying to use Unlocator as a VPN you will be happy with the speeds.
 We tested it in several locations and we got stable speeds throughout, except for a couple of times when the connection timed out.

-This is to be expected.
-Remember, your connection to any server will depend on several factors: where you are, how far the closest server is, the kind of device you are using and so on.
+This is to be expected though as you need to remember that your connection to any server will depend on several factors: where you are, how far the closest server is, the kind of device you are using and so on.

 30-Day Money Back Guarantee